3.2.3 The Attitude Star Catalogue (ASC)

 The Attitude Star Catalogue was made by combining seven all-sky catalogues and selecting entries based on magnitude, isolation, and astrometric precision criteria.
 The catalogue has 8 173 331 entries with estimates of the positions at J2000, proper motions, and magnitudes (Gaia , Gaia , red , and blue ) in the magnitude range mag.

-From the commissioning phase through the period used for DR2 the ASC is used as the astrometric reference in the first on-ground attitude reconstruction, OGA1 (see Section 2.4.5).
-At some time, the ASC as described above will be replaced by a similar star catalogue derived from Gaia observations, i.e., as an extraction from one of the early Gaia catalogues.
+From the commissioning phase through the period used for Gaia DR2 the ASC was used in the SOC daily pipeline as the astrometric reference in the first on-ground attitude reconstruction, OGA1 (see Section 3.4.5).